circleupx/circleupx.github.io/_posts/2020-12-05-JSON-API-Exposing-Relationships.md

 }
 ```

-All that remains to do now is to expose all relationship.
+All that remains to do now is to expose all relationships.
 Something that I will accomplish before our next post.